Kolberg (film): Plot

 The film begins in 1813 after the phase of the Napoleonic Wars known in German as the Befreiungskriege (Wars of Liberation).
 The opening scenes show Prussian Landwehr and volunteers marching in the streets of Breslau through enthusiastic crowds.
 King Frederick William III of Prussia and Count August von Gneisenau discuss recent events, with Gneisenau saying that the successful defence of Kolberg under siege taught the importance of citizen armies.

 After an admonition that kings who cannot lead must abdicate, the scene switches to Vienna in 1806.
 It shows the abdication of the last Holy Roman Emperor, Francis II of Austria.
 In the film, the character Gneisenau describes him as "an Emperor who abandoned the German people in their hour of need".

 The film moves to Kolberg in 1806, where inhabitants are shown enjoying ordinary life.
 The town's leaders, Mayor Nettelbeck chief among them, discuss Napoleon's announcements and what it will mean to them.
 Some see the French victories as a good thing; some wonder whether to leave.
 Nettelbeck alone is set on resisting the French.

 Nettelbeck struggles to defend his city against others' cowardice and lethargy, and the old-fashioned ideas of the garrison commander.
 Nettelbeck creates a citizen militia although opposed by the regular Prussian Army.
 He has supplies collected and strongly opposes any idea of surrender to the French.

 Finally, having been threatened with execution by the military, and convinced that Kolberg can be saved only if a great leader can be found, Nettelbeck sends Maria, a farmer's innocent daughter on the dangerous journey to Königsberg, whither the Court of Prussia has retreated.
 She is to meet with the King and with Queen Louise.
 Napoleon had described the Queen as "the only man in Prussia".
 Maria meets with the Queen alone and persuades her to order Gneisenau to Kolberg.

-Gneisenau confronts Nettelbeck and emerges as the top leader, but the two work together with the army and the citizens to save the city from the French.
+Gneisenau confronts Nettelbeck and emerges as the top leader – in accordance with the Führerprinzip that there had to be one leader – but the two work together with the army and the citizens to save the city from the French.
 After Kolberg is saved when the French retreat (this is not historically true), the film returns to 1813 after the Convention of Tauroggen.
 Napoleon had been defeated in Russia, and Prussian leaders wonder whether it is time to confront him.
 Gneisenau convinces Frederick William to do so; he writes the proclamation An Mein Volk ("To my People") announcing the Wars of Liberation.